Notre Dame de Guérison sanctuary: History

-An increase in devotees lead to inept extension works in 1850, making the chapel unstable and subject to water infiltration so that “when it rains or snows, the wall next to the rock leaks and the chapel turns into a small lake”.
-The present building, erected by the entrepreneur Filippo Franchini between 1867 and 1869, is characterized by a Neo-Classical style, measures slightly more than 100 sq. metres and has a Latin-cross plan.
-In the first half of the 20th century some rooms were added for the priest, as well as a gallery to hold the votive offerings.

 The present

 The arches and walls of the sanctuary are covered with a cycle of frescoes and three oils on canvas by the painter Giuseppe Stornone from Ivrea (1816-1890), who specialized in religious paintings of large dimension as well as vast cycles of frescoes and was influenced by the Italian baroque style.

 Many of the votive offerings are for alpinists who have escaped danger while climbing Mont Blanc or crossing many of its passes.
-There is a silver miniature model of the ship Stella Polare, a former Norwegian whaler which, in 1899, took Umberto Cagni and his crew on an unsuccessful mission to reach the North Pole.
-The survivors brought the model as a gift on 23 June 1901, as thanks for the sanctuary's prayers during the journey.
 Pope John-Paul II and Pope Benedict XVI, during their summer holidays in Aosta Valley, visited the sanctuary on many occasions.